thecarp/dactyl-keyboard/doc/intro.md

 holes, consider tweaking the DFM settings [documented here](options-main.md), particularly the `error-general` parameter.

-You may prefer tapping threads yourself.
+You may prefer tapping threads yourself to work around problems with accuracy.
 Each of the `bolt-properties` parameters to the application can take a value for `include-threading`.
 If you set this to `false`, a hole cut for that bolt will be a plain cylinder with the inner diameter (a.k.a. minor diameter) of standard ISO threading.
 If you have enough plastic in the perimeter of that hole, you can drill it to clean up the print and then tap it.

 ### Bottom plates

-If you are using threaded fasteners to connect bottom plates directly to the case (the `threads` style), please note that common FDM printers usually won’t print threaded holes smaller than M3 with useful accuracy.
-M4 is a safer bet.
+If you are using threaded fasteners to connect bottom plates directly to the case (the `threads` style), please see the advice on accuracy, above.

 If you are having trouble with the fit and neither DFM settings nor larger fasteners are helping, consider a greater `thickness` for the anchor points,